Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 Also, the color of the lakes keeps changing from season to season, together with the organisms and mineral content of the water.

-Fun fact: Did you know that the actual lakes (surface waters) make less than 1% of the National park?
+Fun fact: Did you know that the actual lakes (surface waters) make up less than 1% of the National Park?
 Everything else is woods and meadows.

 7) Waterfalls, lakes & some weird history behind their names

 There are 16 lakes in Plitvice.
 They are on different ”floors”, most of them connected with waterfalls.
-There are 12 upper lakes and 4 lower lakes.
+There are 12 upper lakes and 4 lower lakes, linked by over 90 waterfalls.

-The biggest waterfall in Plitvice is also the biggest waterfall in Croatia and it’s imaginatively called – the Great Waterfall.
+The biggest waterfall in Plitvice is also the biggest waterfall in Croatia, and it’s imaginatively called – the Great Waterfall.
 It’s 78 meters tall.
-Here you can see how it usually looks like, but sometimes after the heavy rain, it goes completely wild, like it did in 2019.
+Here you can see what it usually looks like, but sometimes after the heavy rain, it goes completely wild, like it did in 2019.

 Of course, these are just not-so-urban legends from a long time ago and a warning to respect the power of nature and the paths of the park.
 Walk carefully and don’t try getting a lake named after you or your superb new iPhone, they are already taken 😀